lizmat/articles/rakuast-for-early-adopters-2.md

 ```
 For simplicity's sake, only two methods are shown.
 The `new` method, taking a single positional `Str $value`.
 Which needs some NQP to create the object and bind the value to the `$!value` attribute.

 And we see an `IMPL-EXPR-QAST` method.
 That method will be called whenever that RakuAST object needs to generate QAST (a pre-cursor to actual bytecode) for itself.

 If you find this very interesting, you probably want to read the RakuAST [README](https://github.com/rakudo/rakudo/blob/main/src/Raku/ast/README.md#rakuast).
 And the actual source code of the RakuAST classes can be found [in the same directory](https://github.com/rakudo/rakudo/tree/main/src/Raku/ast).
 And if you're really feeling adventurous and you have the [Rakudo repository](https://github.com/rakudo/rakudo) checked out, you can have a look at the generated NQP code in `gen/moar/ast.nqp`.

 What's the point?
 -----------------
 So why am I even mentioning this?
 Because the `RakuAST` classes *look* like they're actual Raku classes, but they're really NQP subroutines wrapped up to appear like Raku classes.
 Which results in unexpected failure modes if there's some error in your calls to `RakuAST` classes.
 In other words: the edges are a little bit sharper with RakUAST classes, and [LTA](https://docs.raku.org/language/glossary#LTA) error messages can and will happen.
 It's one of the "benefits" of living on the edge!

 Of course, as a user of RakuAST classes, you should only be interested in the `new` method, and any other non-internal methods.
 Sadly, it is way *too early* in the bootstrap to mark internal methods with an [`is implementation-detail`](https://docs.raku.org/language/traits#is_implementation-detail_trait) trait, so another heuristic is needed.
-Basically you should consider any ALL-CAPS method to be off-limits.
+And that would be: "consider any ALL-CAPS methods to be off-limits".

 Conclusion
 ----------